madhawav/SiddhiCEPPythonAPI/README.md

 2. Install using Setup.py.
     - Navigate to project root and run `sudo pip3 install .`

-3. Use the Library using Python 3.
+3. Use the Library using Python.
     - For Siddhi CEP 3.1
     ```python
     from SiddhiCEP3.core.SiddhiManager import SiddhiManager